9th8/up-to-date-real-world-haskell/14-using-parsec.md

-The only piece of functionality that applicative functors are missing, compared to monads, is the ability to bind a value to a variable, which we need here in order to be able to validate the value we\'re trying to decode.
+The only piece of functionality that applicative functors are missing, compared to monads, is the ability to bind a value to a variable, which we need here in order to be able to validate the value we're trying to decode.

-Our trick here is to take advantage of Haskell\'s standard number parsing library functions, which are defined in the `Numeric` module.
+Our trick here is to take advantage of Haskell's standard number parsing library functions, which are defined in the `Numeric` module.
 The `readFloat` function reads an unsigned floating point number, and `readSigned` takes a parser for an unsigned number and turns it into a parser for possibly signed numbers.

 Since these functions know nothing about Parsec, we have to work with them specially.
-Parsec\'s `getInput` function gives us direct access to Parsec\'s unconsumed input stream.
+Parsec's `getInput` function gives us direct access to Parsec's unconsumed input stream.
 If `readSigned readFloat` succeeds, it returns both the parsed number and the rest of the unparsed input.
 We then use `setInput` to give this back to Parsec as its new unconsumed input stream.

-Parsing a string isn\'t difficult, merely detailed.
+Parsing a string isn't difficult, merely detailed.

 :::: captioned-content
 ::: caption